risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 ``sudo systemctl disable firewalld && systemctl stop firewalld``

-special care needs to be taken if the public ip addresses are used in configuration files
+special care needs to be taken if the public IP addresses are used in configuration files

-whenever server reboots and changes public ip it can lead to problems
+whenever server reboots and changes public IP it can lead to problems

-to avoid such issues it is a good practice to bind server private ip to an end that won`t change
+to avoid such issues it is a good practice to bind server private IP to an end that won`t change

-if cluster was initialised via kubeadm, the kubeadm automatically generated a config file
+if a cluster was initialised via kubeadm, the kubeadm automatically generated a config file

 ``kubectl configview``